-The Urgent Treatment Satellite Service at Fryatt Hospital, Harwich, is a walk-in nurse-led service which is open between 9am and 5pm every day including weekends and public holidays, for assessment and treatment of minor injuries such as:
+The Urgent Treatment Satellite Service at Fryatt Hospital, Harwich, is a nurse-led service which is open between 9am and 5pm every day including weekends and public holidays, for assessment and treatment of minor injuries such as:

 - minor dislocations